cguttweb/nuxt-portfolio-blog/content/posts/git.md

 ### Key Commands

-- git add:
+- `git add`: this command add files to git and makes sure any changes are 'tracked' which are added to thestaging area' - this is the middle man where you ca check any updates/changes before committing
-- git commit:
+- `git commit`:
-- git push: this 'pushes' any changes to the remote repo on github so it is accessible to everyone
+- `git push`: this 'pushes' any changes to the remote repo on github so it is accessible to everyone
-- git  pull: this opposite to push this will 'pull' any updates into your local repo so you have the most recent changes available to you
+- `git pull`: this opposite to push this will 'pull' any updates into your local repo so you have the most recent changes available to you
 - git status:
 - git rm: remove a file from the 'staging area' if updated by accident